 Looking at contemporary Norwegian painting in 2020, one doesn’t need to make much interpretative effort to find less restrained dealings with painting’s vitalistic potential: Urd Pedersen’s therapeutic naïveté; Audar Kantun’s hedonic tableaux; Liv Ertzeid’s pastose, visceral, and botanical figuration; Marianne Hurum’s ceaseless inventiveness; Ragna Bley’s intricate random compositions; Christian Tony Norum’s reanimation of the production modes of the historical avant-garde.
 Despite obvious differences, they all affirm painting as an intensity stripped of sombreness and stability.
 Ertzeid’s Jeg unngår så langt det er mulig å forholde meg til alvor (As Far as Possible I Avoid Relating to Anything Serious, 2019), on show at Unge inviterte (Young Invited) at the Norwegian Painters’ Association gallery (LNM) earlier this year, is emblematic: an intestine-like creature in neon yellow and blue accompanied by a fork.
 The statement of affinity with a meal confers on painting a sense of liquidity; it is energy ready to transform.

 This lively gesture anticipates and accommodates a primary visual desire.
 It is non-authoritative and strives for both a horizontal relation and an instantaneous transaction with the viewer.
-The philosopher Georges Bataille (1897–1962) saw this horizontality as a typical feature of painting in his time, opposite architecture, which he believed embodied a hierarchical and authoritarian, vertical principle.
+Georges Bataille (1897–1962) saw this horizontality as a typical feature of painting in his time, opposite architecture, which he believed embodied a hierarchical and authoritarian, vertical principle.
 According to Bataille, the purpose of monumental architecture was to instill a sense of servitude to state and church in individuals, to subordinate them to the social order.
 By contrast, deformation expresses unstable and nonconformist psychological processes that would help painting rid itself of the “hidden architectural skeleton” it had lugged around until then.
 Once released from its authoritarian form, painting could guide humans towards a release from architecture’s oppressive reign.

 Restituting the viewer’s demands on the image deprives the painter of her ecclesiastical status and returns painting to the realm of use.
 Symptomatically, horizontal painting inclines towards profane offerings of nutrition (Ertzeid) and therapy (Pedersen).
 These services are prosocial in that they recognise individuals’ physical and mental needs.
 At the same time, they indicate the medium’s assimilation into the market in a broad sense; responding to a demand, this forms something akin to a commercial compact with the viewer.
 Within this framework, formlessness does not primarily testify to the liberation of a desirous creativity that opposes power; rather, it turns into a display of sought-after properties like malleability, liquidity, and energy.
 In this sense, the dissolution of form responds to the contemporary economy’s demand for producers without defining characteristics beyond limitless adaptability.
 Spontaneity, speed, and ingenuity are signs of economic potential, and the expressive canvas is a symbol of an ideal capitalist subjectivity: a multipurpose battery.